-We have regional managers whose job it is to know their communities and work with staff to reflect local wishes in community center programming.
+We have regional managers who know their communities and work with staff to reflect local wishes in community center programming.
 We have park planners who work at the local level to make sure a community's needs are being met with new or renovated parks and facilities.
 We also have community relations staff in our Public Affairs and Marketing Division.

 Need more information about the Department of Parks and Recreation and all it has to offer?

 Sent to your email every Monday, this e-newsletter includes loads of information and fun things to do in the upcoming week.
 Available in both English and Spanish!